systemd/mkosi/mkosi/resources/mkosi.md

   what the distribution includes in its packages.
 They are similar to `mkosi.skeleton/` and `mkosi.skeleton.tar`, but the files are copied into the directory tree of the image *after* the OS was installed.

   When using the directory, file ownership is not preserved: all files copied will be owned by root.
+To preserve ownership, use a tar archive.

+* The **`mkosi.pkgmngr/`** directory or **`mkosi.pkgmngr.tar`** archive
+  may be used to configure the package manager without the files being inserted into the image.
+If the files should be included in the image `mkosi.skeleton/` and `mkosi.skeleton.tar` should be used instead.

+  When using the directory, file ownership is not preserved: all files copied will be owned by root.
 To preserve ownership, use a tar